opencost-de/opencost/doc/README.md

 In XML we use the namespace `opencost`.
 The repository also hosts some complete [examples](https://github.com/opencost-de/opencost/tree/main/doc/examples).

-## Elements of the Metadata Schema
+## Metadata Schema: Overview

-Container and child elements are to be distinguished:
-Container elements only wrap other child elements and do not directly contain data.
-Child elements hold text data.
+- All XML elements can be either classified as container elements or text elements.
+Container elements only wrap other elements and do not directly contain data.
+Text elements hold the actual data.
-Empty elements are not allowed: Whenever an element is indicated to be required, it has to contain either another element (container) or text value (child).
+- Empty elements are not allowed: Whenever an element is indicated to be required, it has to contain either another element or text.

-## Structure of the Metadata Schema

-Structurally, this is an attribute-less metadata schema.
-Please also note that child elements may have to be displayed in a type-value relation if indicated accordingly.
+- The schema does not make use of XML attributes, type/value element combinations are used instead.
+This is a deliberate decision to make the schema easily exportable to other formats like JSON.
+- There are two main entities defined in the schema: `publication`, representing a journal article and its associated (cost) metadata, and `contract`, containing data related to a contract like a transformative agreement.
+The top element in the schema is `opencost:data`, which may contain an arbitrary combination of `publication` and `contract` elements.
+- The two main entities are decribed below, both in a tree-like overview and a more detailed table.
+Table entries are linked to tree elements via an identification number.
+- In the table, the `Required` column describes if an element is mandatory. `No` indicates that the element is optional, `Yes` marks required elements.
+Note however that the `Yes` status only relates to an element's direct parent: If the higher-level element does not exist for whatever reason, the child can also be left out even if marked as required.
+The third option is `choice`: This indicates that the element can be omitted if another element on the same level is given instead.
+Have a look at the `Description/Remarks` column to find out which elements form a `choice` relation.
+- The `Multiple` column indicates if an element may occur more than once.
+- `publication` elements may be linked to `contract` elements to model relations like an article being paid for centrally under a transformative agreement.
+This is done semantically by adding `part_of_contract` to a `publication` element's `cost_data` block and defining a `group_id` within.
+The `group_id` is then repeated within a `contract` element's `invoice_group`, effectively linking a publication to a set of invoices.
+The `group_id` may be chosen freely, however we recommend to use a unique identifier which is unlikely to reappear for other data providers within large collections.
+A possible approach is to use a combination of the institution's ROR ID, the contract primary identifier and a year.

 ## Data schema for individual articles (`opencost:publication`)